smasongarrison/D3mirt/README.md

 2. D3mirt model estimation
 3. Plotting

-For more details on the `D3mirt` package, including examples of analysis and functions, see the vignette included in the package documentation.
+For more details on the `D3mirt` package, including extended examples of analysis and functions, please see the vignette included in the package documentation.

 # 1. Model Identification

-As a first step in the analysis, the three-dimensional GRM must be identified (Reckase, 2009).
-In the three-dimensional case, this implies locating the x and y-axis.
+As a first step in the analysis, the three-dimensional compensatory model must be identified (Reckase, 2009).
+In the three-dimensional case, this implies locating the $x$ and $y$-axis by selecting two items from the item set.
+The first item should not load on the second and third axes ($y$ and $z$), while the second item should not load on the third axis ($z$).

-If the model is not known, this can be done with exploratory factor analysis (EFA), preferably with the help of the EFA option in `mirt::mirt` (Chalmers, 2012) using `ìtemtype = 'graded'`.
-Note, the EFA model itself is discarded after this step in the procedure.
+If the model is not known beforehand it is necessary to explore the data with exploratory factor analysis (EFA), preferably with the help of the EFA option in `mirt::mirt` (Chalmers, 2012) using `ìtemtype = 'graded'` or `'2PL'`.
+Note, the EFA is only used to find model identification items that meet the necessary DMIRT model specification requirements.
+The EFA model itself is discarded after this step in the procedure.

 ``` r
 # Load data